Akihabara Travel Guide | The Center of Pop Culture and Electronics - GTN MAGAZINE

 Akihabara Electric Town storefronts along Chuo-dori

-• Yodobashi Camera Multimedia Akiba: open 9:30 a.m. to 10:00 p.m.; the in-store restaurants open at 11:00 a.m.
+• Yodobashi Camera Multimedia Akiba: Open from 9:30 AM to 10:00 PM; restaurants open from 11:00 AM

-• Laox: well-equipped to serve international visitors
+• Laox: Offers a variety of services tailored to international visitors

 Akihabara Radio Kaikan